vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

   ---
   ```

-- When you set `displayFooter` to true in the theme, you can also disable it locally:
+- When you set `displayFooter: true` in theme options, you can also disable it locally:

   ```md
   ---